Building a Digital Workplace

 - Governance – Governance is the overarching structure of the digital workplace.
 It defines the procedures, boundaries, roles, and rules for employees and customers operating within the space.
 Without explicitly defined governance, business is merely fragmented by its digital presence.

 - Speed and efficiency – We’ve spent a lot of time trying to improve employee engagement.
-A digital workplace could offer us real efficiency by eliminating some of the mind-numbing, morale-busting parts of working today.
+Effective digital workplaces could offer us real efficiency by eliminating some of the mind-numbing, morale-busting parts of today’s workplace.
 If employees don’t have to work poorly maintained and managed office buildings with a terrible commute and work hours that rob them of daylight, they may produce more innovative solutions.

 Companies realize that the overhead costs of maintaining these centralized buildings with “soul-sucking” fluorescent lights aren’t worth the effort.
 And with digital tools finally able to provide employee engagement at home or in co-working hubs, those traditional centralized buildings could soon be a thing of the past.